center-for-threat-informed-defense/insider-threat-ttp-kb/README.md

 | [insider-threat-ttp-kb.json](insider-threat-ttp-kb.json) | A navigator layer representing the Insider Threat TTP Knowledgebase |
 | [insider-threat-heatmap.json](insider-threat-heatmap.json) | A navigator layer representing the Insider Threat TTP Knowledgebase as a heatmap|

+## Call for Contributors
+This initial Knowledge Base is an evidence-based examination of detected, documented insider threat actions on IT systems from across various organizations and industries.
+We need your help to validate or refute this initial analysis.
+We seek to learn from the community about your insider threat use cases and data sources, enabling us to mature this KB and raise the level of difficulty for any insider.

+Please see guidance for contributors if you are interested in contributing.

 ## Questions and Feedback
+Publishing the Knowledge Base is a first step toward establishing a community-wide collaboration to advance our collective understanding of insider threat.
+We are actively seeking feedback on this initial release and will continue to evolve it with your support.
 Please submit issues for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.

-Also see the guidance for contributors if are you interested in contributing or simply reporting issues.

 ### Proposing Changes